Malaysia's Anwar says hopeful, lawyers question DNA evidence

 Anwar was sacked as deputy prime minister and finance minister in 1998 and then campaigned against corruption and nepotism and led a nationwide "reformasi" (reform) protest movement before he was jailed in 1999 for corruption.

 In 2000, he was convicted of sodomy for the first time.
-The conviction was overturned in 2004 and Anwar was released from prison and returned to head a revitalized opposition.
+The conviction was overturned in 2004 and Anwar was released from prison and returned to head a revitalised opposition.

 (Editing by Robert Birsel)